-This refreshing pickled cucumber salad is a perfect companion with veggie burgers, sandwiches, and wraps.
-But honestly, you can serve it with just about anything.
+A perfect companion with veggie burgers, sandwiches, and wraps, this refreshing pickled cucumber salad can be served with just about anything.

 If I do say so myself, I really enjoy my recipe for quick and easy refrigerator pickles (link to this recipe at the bottom of the post).
 Not too salty, not too tart, it’s so good that I decided to turn it into a salad.

 Try to use organic cucumbers.
 Conventional cucumbers are often high on the pesticide list; and unwaxed, please.
 Though this salad is easy to make, it does require a bit of patience — the veggies need to marinate in the gentle brine for about 24 hours.

 A small serving of this salad on its own goes a long way, or, you can mix it into a lettuce-and-tomato salad for adding a nice pop of flavor.